 The Board has a register for declarations of interest.
 There is a similar register for the Federation's officers as part of the organisation's employee code of conduct.
 The Board is also committed to providing an accountability statement to members at the AGM.

 Responsibilities of the Board

-The directors are responsible for preparing the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Report of the Directors and the financial statements in accordance with applicable law and regulations.